-After a successful Cheltenham Festival where we had three winning ante-post recommendations at 20/1 (Farclas), 16/1 (Summerville Boy) and 10/1 (Rathvinden), it wont be too long until March is here again and Paul Jones, the author of the first 16 editions of the Weatherbys-published Cheltenham Festival Betting Guide and his new book From Soba To Moldova (published February 2018) with the assistance of experts in their respective fields are here to guide you through all the major horseracing and sporting action over the rest of spring, summer and beyond.
+After a successful Cheltenham Festival where we showed an individual profit on each of the four days and and overall level stakes profit of +31 points for the meeting, Paul Jones, the author of the first 16 editions of the Weatherbys-published Cheltenham Festival Betting Guide and his book From Soba To Moldova (published 2018) with the assistance of experts in their respective fields are here to guide you through all the major horseracing and sporting action over the rest of spring, summer and beyond.

 In less than two years since the launch of the website Paul has already nailed huge-priced winners of the two highest-profile races to members recommending Rule The World (50/1) to win the Grand National and Wings Of Eagles (40/1) to win the Derby.
 Feel free to peruse through examples of other big-priced, recommended winners by clicking on 'View Example Copy' in the right-hand menu and you can also read a betting-related Q&A with Paul that appeared in On Course Profits magazine in the 'Bio' section to give an even better idea of how the website operates and thought processes behind its content.
 Paul's fortnightly blog is also available for all to view and if you have enquiries about the services or wish to view recent examples please get in touch by emailing [email protected] and questions and queries will be happily answered.